We have created a ‘Teaching, Learning and Assessment Charter’ that underpins best practice in every learning session.

 READING AND PHONICS

 Systematic synthetic phonics is essential for the teaching of reading.
 At St Michael’s we use the Read Write Inc. (RWI) programme to get children off to a flying start with phonics and reading.
 Children learn the English alphabetic code: first they learn one way to read the 40+ sounds and blend these sounds into words, then learn to read the same sounds with alternative graphemes (written letters or letter combinations).
-RWI is a successful reading programme that enables every child to become a confident and fluent reader at the first attempt.
+RWI is a successful, government validated reading programme that enables every child to become a confident and fluent reader.
 The speed sounds are divided into small sets.
 Once your child has learnt all of the sounds in one set, they can move on to sound blending the letters in that set, to read words.
-Children will be given books that have been closely matched to their phonics ability; they will read these to you several times in order to develop fluency and automaticity.
+Children will be given books that have been closely matched to their phonic ability; they will read these to you several times in order to develop fluency and automaticity.

 For more information please click on this link:

-Alongside systematic phonics, we want to develop a love of reading among our children with a wide and exciting range of genres.
-The children will be given high quality texts that you will read to them to develop their language and comprehension skills.
+Alongside systematic phonics, we want to develop a love of reading among our children by sharing a wide and range of texts across different genres.
+The children will be given high quality texts that you will read to them, in order to develop their language and comprehension skills.

 We love to write – stories, poems, lists, recipes, biographies and more.
 We provide wonderful opportunities to inspire the children’s creative writing.
 We also teach the children the ‘purpose’ for their writing, i.e. to entertain or to inform.
 We are very proud of our handwriting and the children work hard to keep it neat and of a high standard.
 We follow the Nelson handwriting scheme across KS1 and Early Years.

 Children enjoy learning mathematics at St Michael’s.
 We build strong foundations in mathematical understanding from the outset.
 Children learn with physical manipulatives initially, then with pictorial examples and lastly with abstract numbers, so that they have a firm mental point of reference on which to develop their maths.
+We use the ‘White Rose’ scheme of work across the school, including EYFS.
+Alongside this, we use ‘Master the Curriculum’ resources and are currently engaging with the NCTEM ‘mastering number’ programme.
 We ensure that all children have a ‘can do’ attitude and always try their best to tackle a new maths challenge.
 We promote a safe environment in which making mistakes is part of the process by which we develop resilience and grow in our abilities.
 We encourage all children to develop their fluency in maths understanding, their natural curiosity in solving problems and their ability to explain their answers using reasoning.

-Science encourages a curiosity in the world around us and we support this curiosity with knowledge.
-Engaging lessons are linked with topic themes and build upon children’s initial ideas and interests.
-Children are encouraged to pose their own scientific questions and we provide opportunities to explore different ways of investigating answers and learning about fair tests.
-We regularly take our learning outside and make the most of our school environment.
-Learning is divided into the three areas of biology, materials and physical processes.
-A Science week in March will provide children with an additional opportunity to work collaboratively on a variety of investigations across the school.
+Science encourages a curiosity in the world around us and we support this curiosity with substantive knowledge.
+Lessons are linked with topic themes and children are encouraged to explore and research concepts outside of school so they can add to their knowledge base over time.
+Children are offered opportunities to pose their own scientific questions and to explore different ways of investigating answers and learning about fair tests.
+We regularly take our learning outside and make the most of our rural, school environment.
+Learning is divided into different areas.
+Year 1 study plants, seasonal changes, everyday materials and animals including humans.
+Year 2 also study these areas but look at living things and their habitats instead of seasonal changes.

-Early years learning links to Key stage one learning through various short, topic based, meaningful activities such as ‘leaf exploration’ and ‘my body’
+Early years learning links to Key Stage 1 learning through various short, topic based, meaningful activities such as ‘leaf exploration’ and ‘my body’.